yliyanage/Accident-Detection/pages/feat_extract.md

 </pre>

 These features are computed via a rolling window approach.
-For example, feature mean is computed as follows:
+For example, feature ''Mean'' is computed as follows:

 $$ Z_k = \frac{\sum_{i=0}^{N-1} Y_{k-i}}{N}, $$